limbernie/limbernie.github.io/_posts/2018-08-23-pinkys-palace-v3-walkthrough.md

 All in all, we have 1,800,000 possible combinations, which is still manageable.
 Let's give it a shot with `wfuzz` again.

-FML. `wfuzz` took almost an hour to exhaust all the combinations—no result whatsoever—then it dawned upon me—`pinkyadmin` wasn't the username. :angry:
+FML—`wfuzz` took almost an hour to exhaust all the combinations—no result whatsoever—then it dawned upon me—`pinkyadmin` wasn't the username. :angry:

 I have to think of an alternative fast.
 Recall the user on Drupal 7 was `pinkadmin`.
 Perhaps this is the correct username?